-If the recent wild headlines about T.I. and Tameka “Tiny” Harris have you shook, you’re not alone.
-The popular Atlanta rapper and his wife are facing numerous allegations of sexual assault, forcible confinement, kidnapping and abuse – all of which the couple vehemently denies.
-Although the accusations have been mounting in recent weeks, things took a turn when a lawyer representing multiple “survivors and witnesses” officially began the process of opening a criminal investigation into the reality TV stars.
+In March, it was first revealed that popular Atlanta rapper T.I. and his wife, Harris, were facing numerous allegations of sexual assault, forcible confinement, kidnapping and abuse – all of which the couple continues to vehemently deny.
+Things eventually took a turn when a lawyer representing multiple “survivors and witnesses” officially began the process of opening a criminal investigation into the reality TV stars that month.

 You may also like: Interview: Mia Kirshner talks making the world safer for women and more.

-This is what we know so far about the allegations against T.I and Tiny
+This is what we know about the allegations against T.I and Harris

-Considering how quickly the story has exploded on social media in the last 48 hours, we’ve broken down the biggest pieces of information you need regarding the allegations against T.I. and Tiny.
+Considering how quickly the story exploded on social media in March, we’ve broken down the biggest pieces of information you need regarding the allegations against the couple.

 - At the end of January, the couple’s former friend, Sabrina Peterson, posted on her Instagram Stories that the rapper put a gun to her head.
 She said she did not tell police at the time.